 Related markers.
 Click here for a list of markers that are related to this marker.
 Twenty-two Kentucky courthouses were burned during the Civil War.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 375 times since then and 31 times this year.
+This page was last revised on January 22, 2021.
+It was originally submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 458 times since then and 28 times this year.
 Last updated on November 26, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-Photos: 1, 2, 3. submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2. submitted on January 20, 2021, by Frank Profitt of Georgetown, Kentucky.
+3. submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
+4. submitted on January 20, 2021, by Frank Profitt of Georgetown, Kentucky. • Bill Pfingsten was the editor who published this page.